Have More Questions?

 The Redwood Coast Energy Authority (RCEA) administers Humboldt County’s CCE program.
 RCEA is a local government joint powers authority managed by a Board of Directors comprised of elected officials from the unincorporated county, cities, and the Humboldt Bay Municipal Water District.
 Decisions regarding electricity supply, rates, and other matters are decided during publicly noticed Board meetings.
-A team of experienced service providers with utility expertise is supporting our CCE program: The Energy Authority (TEA) provides support on power markets and procurement, and Calpine Energy Solutions provides customer service and manages transactions between PG&E and RCEA.
+A team of experienced service providers with utility expertise is supporting our CCE program: The Energy Authority (TEA) provides support on power markets and procurement, and Calpine Energy Solutions joins us in providing customer service, and also manages transactions between PG&E and RCEA.

 All of Humboldt County’s cities and the County of Humboldt have voted to participate in the CCE program, meaning all residents and businesses in the county are eligible to be RCEA customers.
 Enrollment of customers began in May 2017 and was completed in January 2018.
 Contact RCEA if you have questions about your enrollment.
-In keeping with the state law allowing CCE programs to operate, when a community joins a CCE program, multiple program launch notices will be sent to all customers in the months preceding and following the beginning of service.
+In compliance with state law, RCEA sent four notices to all customers in the months preceding and following the beginning of service.

 No. CCEs work in partnership with the local utility.
 While RCEA assumes responsibility for procuring and developing power (the “generation” component of the PG&E bill) on behalf of participating customers, PG&E continues to deliver your electricity, maintain the power lines and electrical grid, and handle customer billing.

 Yes, PG&E continues to perform all power line maintenance and repairs for its utility customers, whether or not they’re also CCE customers.
 If the power goes out, you should still contact PG&E.